 Defending Against Reckless Driving by Accident Charges

 Many different presented forms can and are usually submitted in a reckless driving case in Fairfax County.
 If it is a speeding charge, the police officer typically testifies that they were tracking the driver via lidar, radar, or pacing to ascertain that the defendant was indeed going over the limit.
 If the case does not involve speeding, law enforcement officers will be required to provide a different set of evidence.
 The evidence shows that the person was reckless driving, which isn’t always easy to determine.
 The driving manner may sometimes not seem irresponsible to the driver, but it may be considered reckless by the police sometimes, depending on the traffic conditions.
-That’s why it is of utmost importance that defendants seek the services of a skilled lawyer that’s experienced in handling such a case.
+That’s why defendants must seek the services of a skilled lawyer who’s experienced in handling such a case.

 What Impact Can Reckless Driving Have on a Personal Driver’s License in Fairfax County?

-What Impact Can Reckless Driving Have on Car Insurance Rates?
+What Impact Can a Reckless Driving Conviction Have on Car Insurance Rates?

-What Impact Can Reckless Driving Have on a Commercial Driver’s License?
+What Impact Can Reckless Driving Charge Have on a Commercial Driver’s License?

 Is There Likely to Be an Impact on Future Job Prospects?

 Reckless driving cases are also likely to impact a person’s job prospects.
 For instance, if the person applies for a job and is asked whether they have ever been convicted of a crime, they will have to answer yes, even though it might seem like a simple traffic offense.
-Therefore, it might be in the person’s best interests to contact a reputable reckless driving attorney such as David Deane Lawyer for a free consultation.
+Therefore, it might be in the person’s best interests to contact a reputable attorney, such as David Deane Lawyer, for a free consultation.